Deepika1024/Deepika1024/README.md

 🤖 AI Agent Automation Builder: I work on automating workflows using platforms like n8n, integrating AI agents with APIs, webhooks, and logic to simplify and streamline complex tasks.

-🤝 Collaborative Spirit: I enjoy working in teams, learning from peers, and contributing to impactful and innovative tech projects.

-🎯 Goal: To create AI-powered solutions that are not only intelligent and scalable but also intuitive and human-centered.

-Let’s connect and build meaningful, AI-driven experiences together!

 📫 **Reach Out**: [deepikaayyadurai2@gmail.com](mailto:deepikaayyadurai2@gmail.com)
 🔗 **LinkedIn**: [Deepika Ayyadurai](https://www.linkedin.com/in/deepika-ayyadurai-6abaa2208?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app )